Is Buying An Expensive Car Worth It?

 Lost Passive Income

-The higher upfront expenses that accompany an expensive vehicle means less money to save and invest.
+The higher upfront expenses associated with an expensive vehicle mean less money is available for saving and investing.
 Spending money on a car means less money to earn passive income.

 Are Expensive Cars Worth It?

-Here some factors to consider to decide if an expensive car is worth it.
+Here are some factors to consider when deciding if an expensive car is worth it.

 True Ownership Cost is Higher